hennychen/bp-gallery/readme.txt

 = 1.2.1 =
 * "Fixed issue edit album page did no load correctly, image edit no available on the Image Tab, Admins can now edit users albums and images,'Liked' images loads correctly"

 = 1.2.2 =
 * "Fixed error when loading new albums.
 Feature image no longer displayed in activity stream for galleries other than those marked public and registered members"

+= 1.2.3 =
+* "Added support for new Wordpress image handling introduced in 3.5.
+Fixed other 3.5 compatibility issues.
+Backwardly compatible with previosu version of wordpress.
+Fixed issue where album changes not saved in Edit Album"

 == Upgrade Notice ==
 = 1.0 =